dantheman213/ocean-sql-profiler/README.md

 ### Building on MacOS or Linux ###

-This should be perfectly fine using the Mono build tools.
-Learn more about xbuild, Mono's msbuild equivalent, here:
+This should build perfectly fine using the Mono build tools.
+Learn more about Mono's xbuild tool, equivalent to Microsoft's msbuild tool, here:

 http://www.mono-project.com/docs/tools+libraries/tools/xbuild/